 Water Softener Pellets or Crystals: Which Should You Use?

-In this guide, we’ll be comparing water softener pellets vs crystals, helping you to choose the best option for your situation.
+In this guide, we’ll be comparing water softener pellets vs crystals, helping you to choose the best salt type for your situation.

 Deciding between salt pellets vs salt crystals